-Ordinarily coverability graphs encompass greater complexity, and can be used for decidability problems, such as reachability, loop detection (as in the loop in the above example), and other formal properties.
+Ordinarily coverability graphs encompass greater complexity, and can be used for decidability problems, such as reachability, loop detection (as in figure 2.2), and other formal properties.
 The applicability of reachability decisions to process engineering and analysis demonstrates the direct connection between the design of critical systems and many intractable problems in computational theory.
 Extensive examples of such decidability problems and algorithms are given by (Esparza and Nielsen, 1994).
+This work focuses on viewing trace data as a distribution over structures, which are connected subsets of Petri model graphs, using graphical representations detailed in the next section.
+However, it is necessary to establish how graphical representations of processes accommodate particular mining objectives, as with the Petri-net and Karp-Miller trees in the preceding examples.
+This may be obvious given the inherently graphical nature of processes, but it emphasizes how the solution to many problems rests on transformative graphical representations.
+Thus, solutions in this domain often reduce to a matter of expression.

-Anomaly Detection in Process Data
+2.2 Anomaly Detection in Process Data

 Per the previous section, a trivial anomaly detection scheme is to query the coverability graph per various decidability questions.
-Since the coverability graph of a petri net model characterizes valid activity transitions through the model, the model-consistency of any trace (a single execution of the process) can be verified by simply checking whether the trace represents a valid walk on the coverability graph: beginning from some initial marking, consuming all activities, and terminating at a final marking state.
+Since the coverability graph of a Petri net model characterizes valid activity transitions through the model, the model-consistency of any trace (a single execution of the process) can be verified by simply checking whether the trace represents a valid walk on the coverability graph: beginning from some initial marking, consuming all activities, and terminating at a final marking state.
 Notably, this form of design analysis can be done without process data to answer critical a priori design queries, such as “Is system state X reachable from state Y?” or likewise to evaluate path-cost and boundedness queries for different models.
 This is the most straightforward method for performing conformance checking, as defined previously.

 In general, traces encompass significant noise and choice (branching) behavior, making the simple consistency-checking procedure prone to false positives.
-In general, such a well-defined anomaly detection scheme only applies to scenarios for which the process model is formally prescribed for a process and available for evaluation.
+Such a well-defined anomaly detection scheme only applies to scenarios for which the process model is formally prescribed for a process and available for evaluation.
 In fact, this points to an important design consideration for critical systems or high security contexts: anomaly detection can be vastly improved by designing prescribed process models (policies) such that detection is a trivial decision task.
 It is simply easier to design systems for which anomaly detection is straightforward, than to devise complicated anomaly detection methods after the fact for a process that was poorly designed, if designed at all.